Air France Flight 4590

-On 25 July 2000, Air France Flight 4590, a Concorde passenger jet on an Air France international charter flight from Paris to New York, crashed shortly after takeoff, killing all 109 people on board and 4 on the ground.
+Air France Flight 4590 was an international charter flight from Paris to New York.
+On 25 July 2000, a Concorde passenger jet operating the flight crashed shortly after takeoff, killing all 109 people on board and 4 on the ground.
 It was the only fatal Concorde accident during its 27-year operational history.

 Whilst taking off from Charles de Gaulle Airport, Air France Flight 4590 ran over debris on the runway dropped by an aircraft during the preceding departure, causing a tyre to explode and disintegrate.
 Tyre fragments, launched upwards at great speed by the rapidly spinning wheel, violently struck the underside of the wing, damaging parts of the landing gear – thus preventing its retraction – and causing the integral fuel tank to rupture.
 Large amounts of fuel leaking from the rupture ignited, causing a loss of thrust in the left side engines 1 and 2.
 The aircraft lifted off, but the loss of thrust, high drag from the extended landing gear, and fire damage to the flight controls made it impossible to maintain control.
 The jet crashed into a hotel in nearby Gonesse two minutes after takeoff.
 All nine crew and one hundred passengers on board were killed, as well as four people in the hotel.
 Four other people sustained slight injuries.

 In the wake of the disaster, the entire Concorde fleet was grounded.
 Following the implementation of various modifications to the airframe, it returned to service on 7 November 2001.
 However, due to limited commercial success, especially in the wake of the September 11 attacks, Concorde aircraft were retired by Air France in May 2003 and by British Airways that November.

 Aircraft and crew

-The aircraft involved was a 25-year-old Aérospatiale-BAC Concorde (registration F-BTSC, serial number 203).
+The aircraft involved was a 25-year-old Aérospatiale-BAC Concorde (registration F-BTSC).
 It was powered by four Rolls-Royce Olympus 593/610 turbojet engines, each of which was equipped with reheat.
 The aircraft's last scheduled repair had taken place on 21 July 2000, four days before the accident; no problems were reported during the repair.
 At the time of the crash, the aircraft had flown for 11,989 hours and had made 4,873 take-off and landing cycles.

 The cockpit crew consisted of the following: